Tacio2022/words_web_scraping/README.md

 # words_web_scraping

 ## Main Goal
- In this small project the goal is to web scrapper the main words from job opportunities in Linkedin and show them using wordclound.
+ In this small project the goal is to web scraper the main words from job opportunities in Linkedin and show them using wordclound.

  ## Requirements
  - Python